mumira-bit/LifeFlow-app/README.md

 - Deployed on Vercel

 ## Why I Built It
 I was stuck in work-sleep-repeat mode.
 This app helps me see where my time actually goes and make better use of my free hours.
-This app has also hellped me become pro acive and motivated me to be more than just a night shift worker.
+This app has also helped me become pro-acive and motivated me to be more than just a night shift worker.

 ## Next Steps